tmachala/chromosolve/README.md

 In a nutshell, evolutionary algorithms are like super-smart trial and error machines.
 They try out lots of different solutions, learn from the best ones, and iteratively improve upon them to solve problems or optimize outcomes!

+### Is an Evolutionary Algorithm Right for Your Problem?

+1. **Black Box Scenario**: You have a problem where you can input variables and observe results, but don’t necessarily know how the inputs are transformed into outputs.

+2. **Evaluating Goodness**: While the optimal input is unknown, you can judge the quality of a solution when you see one by observing and measuring the output it produces.

+**If both apply, evolutionary algorithms might be a solid approach for your problem optimization!**